Health Care Service Corporation: Geographical area of operations

 HCSC's membership was approximately 16 million as of December 31, 2019.
 HCSC's revenue continues to be concentrated in Illinois and Texas, accounting for 83% of premium for the full year 2017.
 The company's next largest state in terms of premiums is Oklahoma, accounting for approximately 9% of premium.

 In January 2020, HCSC announced that it was cutting about 400 employees, most of them in middle management, in order to reduce organizational redundancy and improve decision making efficiency.

+In January 2024, the Cigna Group agreed with the Health Care Service Corporation (HCSC) to sell Cigna Group's Medicare Advantage, Cigna Supplemental Benefits, Medicare Part D, and CareAllies businesses.
+The total value of the transaction is about $3.7 billion.
+The deal also included a four-year service agreement under which Evernorth Health Services, a subsidiary of the Cigna Group, will continue to provide pharmacy benefits to Medicare beneficiaries.
+The deal closed on March 19, 2025.

+On 8 July 2025, HCSC announced that its newly acquired Cigna Medicare Advantage products will be renamed Healthspring, which was a dormant brand name acquired as part of HCSC deal with the Cigna Group.
+A logo and website for the newly revived Healthspring brand have already been launched.

 Educational opportunities

 As of May 1, 2019, HCSC announced an in-house educational program aimed at developing the skills of its employees, dubbed Blue University.
 Blue University will focus on a number of topics such as healthcare management, leadership, marketing and sales, technology, and service delivery to name a few.
 Alongside Blue University, HCSC has partnered with local universities where it operates to offer master's degree and certificate partnerships for employees.